GB Standard Hot Rolled Steel I Beams Q235, Q345

 Material prepare (billet) —heat up—rough rolling—precision rolling—cooling—packing—storage and transportation

-- Q: Can steel I-beams be used for railway or bridge construction?
+- Q: Are steel I-beams suitable for modular construction?

-- Q: What are the typical connection methods for steel I-beams?
+- Q: What are the common methods of protecting steel I-beams from corrosion?

 Send your message to us